General Dynamics Co. (NYSE:GD) Shares Sold by Coastline Trust Co

 Wall Street Analysts Forecast Growth

 A number of analysts recently issued reports on the stock.
-Morgan Stanley increased their price target on shares of General Dynamics from $248.00 to $250.00 in a report on Thursday, July 27th.
+Citigroup reissued a “buy” rating and set a $283.00 price target on shares of General Dynamics in a report on Tuesday, September 19th.
+Wells Fargo & Company increased their price target on shares of General Dynamics from $243.00 to $264.00 and gave the stock an “overweight” rating in a report on Thursday, October 26th.
+Deutsche Bank Aktiengesellschaft assumed coverage on shares of General Dynamics in a report on Wednesday, September 27th.
+They set a “buy” rating and a $271.00 price target on the stock.
 Bank Of America (Bofa) increased their price target on shares of General Dynamics from $295.00 to $305.00 and gave the stock a “buy” rating in a report on Tuesday, October 24th.
-Berenberg Bank increased their price target on shares of General Dynamics from $254.00 to $258.00 and gave the stock a “market perform” rating in a report on Tuesday, September 26th.
-UBS Group began coverage on shares of General Dynamics in a report on Tuesday, October 10th.
-They set a “neutral” rating and a $265.00 price objective on the stock.
-Finally, Deutsche Bank Aktiengesellschaft began coverage on shares of General Dynamics in a report on Wednesday, September 27th.
-They set a “buy” rating and a $271.00 price objective on the stock.
+Finally, Morgan Stanley increased their price objective on shares of General Dynamics from $248.00 to $250.00 in a report on Thursday, July 27th.
 Three equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
 According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $263.43.

-In related news, CEO Phebe N. Novakovic sold 33,230 shares of General Dynamics stock in a transaction that occurred on Friday, August 11th.
-The shares were sold at an average price of $227.96, for a total value of $7,575,110.80.
-Following the completion of the transaction, the chief executive officer now owns 778,092 shares in the company, valued at $177,373,852.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, VP Gregory S. Gallopoulos sold 33,200 shares of the business’s stock in a transaction that occurred on Monday, October 30th.
-The shares were sold at an average price of $238.37, for a total transaction of $7,913,884.00.
-Following the completion of the sale, the vice president now owns 113,319 shares in the company, valued at approximately $27,011,850.03.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Phebe N. Novakovic sold 33,230 shares of the business’s stock in a transaction that occurred on Friday, August 11th.
-The stock was sold at an average price of $227.96, for a total transaction of $7,575,110.80.
-Following the sale, the chief executive officer now owns 778,092 shares of the company’s stock, valued at approximately $177,373,852.32.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 72,930 shares of company stock worth $16,956,890.
-Corporate insiders own 1.52% of the company’s stock.

 General Dynamics Price Performance